-Croatian Energy company HEP plans to start exporting electricity in 2017, says HEP CEO9.
-January 2013. / SEE Energy News
+Croatian Energy company HEP plans to start exporting electricity in 2017, says HEP CEO, SEE Energy News

 While presenting the Business plan for 2012-2016, which was accepted yesterday by the Supervisory Board, CEO of HEP Zlatko Koračević said that despite the current large investments electricity price will not go up, and that HEP will become a net exporter of electricity in 2017.